Maysky, Romanovsky District, Altai Krai

 Maysky (Майский) is a rural locality (a settlement) and the administrative center of Maysky Selsoviet, Romanovsky District, Altai Krai, Russia.
 The population was 446 as of 2013.
 There are 5 streets.

+Maysky is part of Altai Krai, an important farming region in Russia located in the Siberian Federal District.
+The area has a cold continental climate, and its economy mainly depends on agriculture, livestock farming, and local rural services.

 Geography

 Maysky is located 21 km north of Romanovo (the district's administrative centre) by road.
 Pamyat Kommunarov is the nearest rural locality.